Notes on a Conditional Form: Background and release

 The first part of the Music For Cars era, A Brief Inquiry into Online Relationships, was released on 30 November 2018.
 It received widespread critical acclaim and won British Album of the Year at the 2019 Brit Awards.
-Although Healy sought to release the second album in May 2019, Notes on a Conditional Form became available for pre-order on Apple Music shortly after the release of "The 1975" in July 2019, with a release date of 21 February 2020.
+Although Healy sought to release the second album in May 2019, Notes on a Conditional Form became available for pre-order on Apple Music shortly after the song "The 1975" appeared in July 2019, with an expected album release date of 21 February 2020.
 The official artwork was also unveiled, featuring a yellow stripe and the album's title written in various languages.
 The release date was later moved to 24 April as a result of vinyl production issues, before being delayed again to 22 May.
 A revised album cover was also revealed, featuring the album's name, the band's name and the phrase "Music For Cars" on the top, while the initials of Notes on a Conditional Form are featured in the upper-right corner.
 The former artwork would only be used for the digital version.
 Regarding the multiple delays, Healy said they were caused by giving interviewers arbitrary release dates.
 Ultimately, Notes on a Conditional Form was released on 22 May 2020.